Wenceslaus I, Duke of Bohemia: In legend

+Legends of Wenceslaus began to appear around the second half of the 10th century, several decades after his death, and spread both in Bohemia and abroad, including Italy, Germany, and even Russia.
+Such legends include the first Old Slavic legend from the 10th century, the Latin legend Crescente fide, Gumpold's legend, and Christian's legend.

-According to legend, one Count Radislas rose in rebellion and marched against King Wenceslaus.
-The latter sent a deputation with offers of peace, but Radislas viewed this as a sign of cowardice.
-The two armies were drawn up opposite each other in battle array, when Wenceslaus, to avoid shedding innocent blood, challenged Radislas to single combat.
+According to legend, one Count Radislas rose in rebellion and marched against Wenceslaus.
+The latter sent a deputation with offers of peace, but Radislas viewed this as cowardice.
+The two armies were drawn up opposite each other in battle array when Wenceslaus, to avoid shedding innocent blood, challenged Radislas to single combat.
 As Radislas advanced toward the king, he saw by Wenceslaus's side two angels, who cried: "Stand off!"
 Thunderstruck, Radislas repented his rebellion, threw himself from his horse at Wenceslaus's feet, and asked for pardon.
 Wenceslaus raised him and kindly received him again into favour.

 A second enduring legend claims an army of knights sleeps under Blaník, a mountain in the Czech Republic.
-They will awake and, under the command of Wenceslaus, bring aid to the Czech people in their ultimate danger.
+They will awake and, under Wenceslaus's command, bring aid to the Czech people in their ultimate danger.
 There is a similar legend in Prague which says that when the Motherland is in danger or in its darkest times and close to ruin, the equestrian statue of King Wenceslaus in Wenceslaus Square will come to life, raise the army sleeping in Blaník, and upon crossing the Charles Bridge his horse will stumble and trip over a stone, revealing the legendary sword of Bruncvík.
-With this sword, King Wenceslaus will slay all the enemies of the Czechs, bringing peace and prosperity to the land.
+With this sword, Wenceslaus will slay all the enemies of the Czechs, bringing peace and prosperity to the land.